Opel Calibra: Identification of Assembly Plant

+When buying, experts attach great importance to the Finnish built cars have a better build quality.
+The Rüsselsheim plant was notorious for saving on preservatives.
+This is assumed why "1" models tend to rust easier, as the inside of the wheel arches were either not preserved enough or not preserved properly at all.

 Commercial life

 During its lifetime, the Calibra was much more popular in Europe, and outsold its nearest rival, the Ford Probe, which was considered to be underpowered, and very American for most European drivers.
 Sales of the Vauxhall-badged versions for the UK market commenced in June 1990, with hopes of selling of up to 15,000 examples per year.
 However, this sales target was never achieved.

 In July 1990, after General Motors bought a stake in Saab, it was reported the Calibra would be badged as a Saab in the United States, but these plans did not materialise.
 There were also plans for a cabriolet version to be produced, but these too failed to materialise.

 In the summer of 1994, the Calibra received a light facelift.
 Most noticeably, the manufacturer badge migrated from its place atop the leading edge of the bonnet into the front grille.
 Equipment and safety have been developed.
 Throughout the production run, several special models were launched.

 In the United Kingdom, this began with the 'Tickford' conversion in October 1991, however, only 26 Calibras were ever converted.
 This was followed by Vauxhall's own Special Edition range the SE1 in 1993, and ran through to the SE9 in 1997.
 These limited run editions had often unique aspects.
 For example, solar yellow paint on the SE2, or "Icelandic" blue on the SE6.
 Neither colours were found on any other Calibra in the UK.

 There was also a Keke Rosberg edition first only available in white, in celebration of the Calibra's success in the German Touring Car Championship at the time.
 In other parts of Europe, special models included the "DTM" edition, the "Cliff" edition, the "Colour" edition, "Last" edition and some special editions only available on certain domestic markets.
 Some special models sold in continental Europe included lowered Irmscher suspension and a numbered plaque on the ashtray.
 "DTM" and "Keke Rosberg" featured yellow-gray pattern textile upholstery as standard to remind buyers the colors of Opel DTM racecars.
-According to different data sources, as well as numbered plaques usually seen on car meets and on the internet the "Keke Rosberg", "DTM", "Cliff" and "Last Edition" cars were produced in relatively low numbers (roughly around a thousand car per edition).
+According to different data sources, as well as numbered plaques usually seen on car meets and on the internet the "Keke Rosberg", "DTM", "Cliff" and "Last Edition" cars were produced in relatively low numbers (roughly around a thousand cars per edition).